toddaustin07/DC_alarmserver/README.md

 Finally, using a 'delete' argument, this tool will delete all capabilities and presentations as contained in the 'created' directory.
 The local json files in the 'created' subdirectory are NOT deleted - in case you wanted to archive them, so manually delete them if you no longer need them.
 Or, move them to an archive folder for later reference.

-### onboard bash script - Device Onboarding Helper
+### Device Onboarding Helper
-Run this script once everything is configured & installed, i.e. you've run ASdevsetup, device profiles are defined in Developer Workspace, and onboarding_config.json files have been downloaded to the device subdirectories.
+Run the bash script 'onboard' once everything is configured & installed, i.e. you've run ASdevsetup, device profiles are defined in Developer Workspace, and onboarding_config.json files have been downloaded to the device subdirectories.
 This script will automate the creation of QR codes for each device (used by mobile app during initial device onboarding) and ensure everything is prepared for initial provisioning of all device apps (zone + panel)

 Note: this script depends on the core SDK repository tool 'stdk-qrgen', so prior installation via my rpi-st-devices package is required.

-### Additional scripts
+### Additional scripts provided
 - startall - master startup script to load (1) zone device apps & panel (post initial onboarding), (2) DSCmanager, (3) alarmserver; this is optional- you can configure loading anyway you like, e.g. auto-load at boot time through systemd, etc
 - buildloader - used by ASdevsetup; creates loaddevs script that is used by DSCmanager to start up each device app (zones + panel)
 - loaddevs - invoked by DSCmanager to load all device apps at startup